nehemiaobati/appbackup/README.md

 *   **Secure API Key Management**: Binance and Gemini API keys are stored and decrypted securely using application-level encryption with a user-defined `APP_ENCRYPTION_KEY`.
 *   **Detailed Database Logging**: Comprehensive logging of all trading orders, AI interactions, and bot state transitions to a MySQL/MariaDB database for audit and analysis.
 *   **Process Management**: Easy start/stop functionality for bot instances via the `bot_manager.sh` script.
+*   **Email Notifications**: Integrated MailService for sending email notifications, such as welcome emails upon user registration.

 ## Architecture Overview